open-contracting/standard-development-handbook/docs/meta/style_guide.md

 Handbook contributors should follow this style guide.

+### Links

+When linking to a GiHub resource, use `HEAD` instead of a specific branch, tag or commit.

+When linking to the standard's documentation, use the `latest` build instead of a specific version.

 ### Structure

 Unless a page is short, it should start with a description of its contents.